Cloudrisk/rosetta-code-generators/python/README.md

 - `README.md` - this file, for documentation purposes
 - `src/main`  - Java/Xtend code to generate Python from Rune
-- `src/main/resources`  - the package and source for building the Python Rosetta Runtime library used by the generated code
 - `src/test`  - Java/Xtend code to run JUnit tests on the code generation process
+- `build` - configuration scripts to setup and tear down the Python unit testing environment
 - `build/build_cdm.sh` - used to create a Python package from code generated using CDM Rune definitions
-- `build/resources` - configuration scripts to setup and tear down the Python unit testing environment
 - `test` - Python unit tests and scripts to run the tests

 # Generation

-At present, the only way to generate the Python code itself is by running a unit test in a development environment.
+At present, the only way to generate Python code from the generator in this development environment is by running a unit test.

 The following instructions are based on directions found at: